5argon/Minefield/README.md

 Navigations are simulated by recreating the same `EventSystem` raycasting routine from `UnityEngine.UI` namespace that is used by real player, referenced from the [`UnityEngine.UI` repository](https://bitbucket.org/Unity-Technologies/ui).

 An another feature is that you could write multiple tries per scene without specifying the scene name to load on every test case, thanks to `abstract` subclassing scheme.
 This make it possible to organize your tests into one class per scene.
-An explicit `ActivateScene()` call allows you to modify any context that would influence the test in your own `[SetUp]` or `[UnitySetUp]` before it starts.
+The need for explicit `ActivateScene()` call design allows you to modify any context that would influence the test in your own `[SetUp]` or `[UnitySetUp]` before it starts.

 ## Requirements